Seirdy/seirdy.one/content/posts/website-best-practices.md

 Remember that not all landmarks are announced by screen readers; for instance, many screen readers don't announce the ending of a `<header>` element in an article.
 An `<hr>` element is a good way to force the ending of a landmark to be visible: it introduces a thematic break between sections that is visible to assistive technologies and user-agents that don't support CSS.

-If this isn't possible, consider adding a "skip link" or two.
-Visually-impaired users generally prefer navigating by headings or landmarks, but screen reader beginners still benefit from a skip-link.
+Consider adding a "skip link" if some pages require many <kbd>Tab</kbd> keystrokes to reach the main content.[^23] Visually-impaired users generally prefer navigating by headings or landmarks, but screen reader beginners and motor-impaired users still benefit from a skip link.
 Skip links are especially helpful when pure heading- and landmark-based navigation isn't optimal.

 If your skip link toggles visibility states when focused, ensure that it doesn't move any existing content; see [the "Layout shifts" section](#layout-shifts) for more details.
 If it appears over existing content, it needs to have a solid background; if you set the background color, set a foreground color too as described in [the "About custom colors" section](#about-custom-colors).